-6.34.
-In July 2018 KPMG reported to NCC that:

-- "The Authority should develop and appropriately approve a capital investment strategy document as soon as possible, given the growth of its investment property portfolio and associated borrowing costs."
-This has been developed and approved during 2018-19 - "The Authority should: - review its process for capturing and accounting for capital accruals, to ensure costs are capitalised in the correct period, notably in regards to internally delivered schemes; and - review how it calculates its capitalised project management costs, notably the 8% add-on cost; and - review the basis of the "surplus recovery fee" capitalised cost for internally managed capital projects and why it is appropriate to capitalise this cost." - For 2018-19 a review of the mechanism for internal charging to the capital programme has been undertaken to ensure compliance with the CIPFA Code of Practice and has resulted in costs being reallocated to revenue and a resulting reduction in capital spend.
-A further review for continuing arrangements is in progress and is due to be reported shortly.
+- 5.30.
+In July 2018 KPMG reported to NCC that: - "The Authority should develop and appropriately approve a capital investment strategy document as soon as possible, given the growth of its investment property portfolio and associated borrowing costs."
+This has been developed and approved during 2018-19 - "The Authority should: - review its process for capturing and accounting for capital accruals, to ensure costs are capitalised in the correct period, notably in regards to internally delivered schemes; and - review how it calculates its capitalised project management costs; and review the basis of the "surplus recovery fee" capitalised cost for internally managed capital projects and why it is appropriate to capitalise this cost." - Following a 2018-19 review of the mechanism for internal charging to the capital programme to ensure compliance with the CIPFA Code of Practice costs were reallocated to revenue with a resulting reduction in capital spend.
+The Council's current external auditors Grant Thornton tested the capitalisation of project management costs during the 2018-19 audit and confirmed that no issues were identified.